douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

     Well take notes, Pharoah, you’re about to learn,

-    When I go and kill all of your {{ Person/place/thing that rhymes with “first born” //  // // worst porn}}.
+    When I go and kill all of your {{ Person, place, or thing that rhymes with “first born” //  // // worst porn}}.

 Pharaoh said, “Did you mean, ‘first born’?”